rapideditor/country-coder/README.md

 You can also use **country-coder** directly in a web browser.
 A good way to do this is to fetch the appropriate file from the [jsDelivr CDN](https://www.jsdelivr.com/), which can even deliver minified versions.

-The latest versions of many web browsers now support [ES6 modules in script tags](https://caniuse.com/#feat=es6-module) like this:
+The latest versions of many web browsers now support [ES modules in script tags](https://caniuse.com/#feat=es6-module) like this:
 ```html
 <script type="module">
   import { iso1A2Code } from 'https://cdn.jsdelivr.net/npm/@ideditor/country-coder@5.0/dist/country-coder.mjs';